How to organise your business finances with reporting

 Organise your finances

 Creating reports is a great way to get an overview of your company’s finances and stay organised.
-Bokio, the totally free accounting solution, automatically generates the following reports:
+Bokio accounting software automatically generates the following reports:

 The balance sheet shows the company’s financial position at a certain point in time — which assets are financed by equity and what proportion are liabilities.